 Meet Emily Crowley-Wroe, designer of ‘Best Show Garden’ at the RHS Malvern Spring Festival with The Hide Garden!

-Malvern Garden Buildings’ Flat Roof Studio featured within the design of The Hide Garden.
+Malvern Garden Buildings’ Flat Roof Studio featured within the design of The Hide Garden, with planting used on the walls and roof of the Studio to help blend the building, garden and landscape beyond.

 Emily, a professionally trained garden designer, was ecstatic to finally be able to bring her design to life after two cancelled RHS shows due to the Covid-19 pandemic.
 She told Malvern Garden Buildings: “This garden has been waiting in the wings for two years!”